 Every year I make a pilgrimage to the stunningly beautiful Herman Gulch Trail in Colorado.
 I’ve hiked this trail nearly a dozen times and I just keep coming back.
 Located just 45 minutes from the city, it’s one of the best hikes near Denver and can’t be missed.

-The Herman Gulch hike is suitable for hiking year-round, making it an excellent option for a quick hike in the alpine at any time.
+As one of Colorado’s most iconic hikes, the Herman Gulch hike is suitable for hiking year-round.
+It is an excellent option for a quick hike in the alpine at any time.
 Here’s everything you need to know before you strap on your boots and hit the Herman Gulch Trail.

 Hiking the Herman Gulch Trail in Colorado